isonaj/anthonyison.com/blog/posts/2019-06-17-blogging-for-consistency.md

 ---
 title: Blogging for consistency
+date: 2019-06-17 11:25:27
+image: /blogging-for-consistency/cover.jpg
 tags:
 - blogging
-image: /blogging-for-consistency/small_cover.jpg
-feature_img: cover.jpg
-keywords: blogging
-date: 2019-06-17 11:25:27
-description:
 ---
 I've written a few blog posts now and I try to get feedback each time.
 The feedback has been great and helps me to improve.
 I'm building up a list of things to think about as I'm writing.
 In this blog, I want to focus on the feedback and highlight some of the small things that are really the big things.